Cost-Sensitive Learning to Defer to Multiple Experts with Workload Constraints: Method

 \section{Method}

-The main goal of our work is to develop a multi-expert assignment system that is able to optimize assignments in cost-sensitive tasks, subject to human work capacity constraints.
-For this method to be applicable in real-world scenarios, it is crucial that our assigner can be trained with limited human prediction data (only one expert prediction per instance) and that, in inference, our method be robust to variations in expert work capacity.
+The main goal of our work is to develop a multi-expert assignment system that is able to optimize assignments in cost-sensitive tasks, subject to human work-capacity constraints.
+For this method to be applicable in real-world scenarios, it is crucial that the assigner can be trained with limited human prediction data (only one expert prediction per instance) and that, in inference, our method be robust to variations in expert work-capacity.

-To tackle these objectives, we propose DeCCaF: a novel assignment system that optimizes instance allocation to a team of one or more analysts, while respecting their work capacity constraints.
+To tackle these objectives, we propose DeCCaF: a novel assignment system that optimizes instance allocation to a team of one or more analysts, while respecting their work-capacity constraints.
 Given a set of instances with one associated expert prediction, we train a \textit{human expertise model} (HEM) that jointly models the human team's behavior.
 This model predicts the probability that deferral to a given expert will result in a correct decision.
 An ML classifier is trained over the same sample with the aim of estimating the likelihood of correctness in automatically predicting on a given instance.
 We then employ constraint programming (CP) to maximize the global probability of obtaining correct decisions under workload constraints.